Increase in tick-borne infections

 Ticks are the most important vectors for transmitting diseases in Northern Europe.
-During the last decades, ticks carrying disease-causing microorganisms in humans and animals have increased in numbers and spread to new areas.
-The number of people and animals afflicted by tick-borne diseases are on the rise.
+The distribution of ticks is expanding and tick-borne infections constitute growing health risks.
+The number of people and animals afflicted by tick-borne infections are on the rise.
 The reasons are complex and may include climate change, increased urbanisation and other human influences on ecosystems.

 •efficient preventive measures